Redocly/redocly-cli/docs/rules.md

 # Rules to describe API standards

-Redocly uses rules to describe all the different aspects of API behaviour that we check for during linting.
+Redocly uses rules to describe all the different aspects of API behavior that we check for during linting.
 Rules come in different levels of complexity, and can also be grouped for reuse.
 Here's an overview of what is available:

 * **Rulesets** are groups of rules that can be applied to any API.
 This is a good way to build up a ruleset that you can use locally or with your CI.
 Multiple rulesets can be used at once, so feel free to make smaller ones and compose the rulesets that fit each API.
 * **Built-in rules:** for the most common use cases, the rules are already made for you, all you need to do is choose if they should cause an `error`, simply `warn` of a problem, or be turned `off`.
 [See the built-in rules documentation](./rules/builtin-rules.md) for more information and examples.